 - Master of Arts Degree

 Physics graduate students must advance to candidacy by the end of Winter Quarter of their third year.
-For students who entered Fall 2010 or later and received a master's degree from a previous institution, then the deadline for advancement is Winter Quarter of their second year.
 A description of what the advancement exam entails and how to prepare for it follows.
 The Ph.D. program is structured such that your basic coursework will be completed in the first two years, giving you the foundation necessary to focus on directed research in your field beginning in year three.
 Keep in mind that the objective of the advancement exam is not a measure of your research; the purpose is to determine whether you have gained sufficient knowledge of your particular field and whether you are progressing at an appropriate rate toward completion of the Ph.D.

 All students must take the exam by the end of Winter Quarter of the third year.
 If the exam is not passed, it must be retaken by the end of Spring Quarter of the third year.
 Students who do not take the exam on schedule and have not received an extension are subject to withdrawal of financial support by the department, or dismissal from the program on the grounds of not making adequate progress toward the degree.
 Students who fail the exam for the second time will be dismissed from the program on the same grounds.

 If a student fails the exam, the advancement committee must provide a written account of what they found to be lacking, along with suggestions for how to remedy the problems.
 The student must then retake the exam by the end of Spring Quarter of the third year.
 Failing the exam the first time should not be considered detrimental to the student’s career.
 The Department will simply require that the student retake the exam by spring and give encouragement and guidance for the second try.

 Advancement exams are closed exams which means that only the student, committee members and wise person can be present.
 The advancement exam differs from the defense which is an open exam.